 Iceland Ring Road and Westfjords Map With Attractions

 The Westfjords are Iceland's second most remote area, right after the uninhabited Highlands.
 It's not part of the Ring Road and requires a bit of a detour.
-But by adding it to the trip, along with the Snaefellsnes peninsula, you'll fully encircle Iceland, as seen on this second Iceland driving map.
+But by adding it to the trip, along with the Snaefellsnes Peninsula, you'll fully encircle Iceland.

 The Golden Circle & West Iceland Driving Map With Attractions

-This map of Iceland attractions features the best locations in Southwest Iceland, including the Golden Circle sites and the many highlights of the Snaefellsnes peninsula.
+This map of Iceland attractions features the best locations in Southwest Iceland, including the Golden Circle sites and the many highlights of the Snaefellsnes Peninsula.
+It provides a clear overview of how these popular routes and regions connect within a single area.

 Iceland's South Coast and Snaefellsnes Peninsula Driving Map